strebo/strebo/README.md

 Your journey will end here!

 strebo is the project that we will work on, while we are in our third and fourth semester at the Cooperative State University in Karlsruhe.
-This blog will be used to publish news and other stuff about the project.

 Enjoy!